-The cathedral of Cologne strives steeply up into the sky and has always shaped Cologne's banks of the Rhine.
-At 157 meters, it is the third highest church building in the world and its striking west facade with the two towers is the largest double tower front in the world.
+The Cologne Cathedral rises steeply into the sky and has always shaped the banks of the Rhine in Cologne.
+At 157 meters high, it is the third tallest church building in the world and its striking west facade with the two towers is the most powerful double tower front in the world.

-As befits a construction project of this magnitude, the Gothic church was wrongly blamed for the construction period: from the laying of the foundation stone in the 13th century to its completion, almost 600 years passed.
-For centuries, the wooden construction crane that had been built to erect the towers creaked on the spot.
+As befits a construction project of this magnitude, the construction time of the Gothic church was misjudged: almost 600 years passed from the laying of the foundation stone in the 13th century to its completion.
+For centuries, the wooden construction crane erected on site to erect the towers creaked.

-The cathedral and the towers are open daily, only on individual holidays, the towers remain closed.
+The cathedral and the towers are open daily, the towers are only closed on a few public holidays.

-Among other things, the Rheinische Jakobsweg passes the Cologne Cathedral and all pilgrims receive a stamp for their pilgrim pass.
+Among other things, the Rhenish Way of St. James also leads past the Cologne Cathedral and all pilgrims receive a stamp for their pilgrim pass here.

 February 15, 2018